bosssarawongsuth/generalassembly_project2/README.md

 # GA Project 2 - Ames Housing Data and Kaggle Challenge
 ## Jetnipat Sarawongsuth
-Please Note: The project consists of 2 Jupyter Notebook files.
+Please Note: The project consists of 2 Jupyter Notebook files:
 - Project 2 - Ames Housing Data and Kaggle Challenge (MAIN FILE)
 - Project 2 - Appendix (ADDITIONAL MODELS)
--

 *The Project 2 - Ames Housing Data and Kaggle Challenge (MAIN FILE) should be used for marking.*
 ### Problem Statement